jgors/vimux-ipy/README.md

 of [vimux](https://github.com/benmills/vimux/); thus, it assumes that the vimux plugin is installed as well.
-Also, it is adapted from [vimux-pyutils](https://github.com/julienr/vimux-pyutils), though I add some features & abstract away many details to get everything up and running somewhat quicker.
+Also, it is adapted from [vimux-pyutils](https://github.com/julienr/vimux-pyutils), but I add some features & abstracted away many details to get everything up and running quicker.

 There are two main uses: